Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Introduction

 Our main results are that direct numerical modeling during MCMC sampling is practically feasible and that reconstructing the injected analog black hole metric parameters and perturbation potentials is possible.
 By exploring different signal-to-noise ratios (SNRs) and observer locations, we also provide qualitative requirements for possible experiments.

 The rest of this work is structured as follows.
 In Sec.~\ref{methods}, we outline our methods related to the background metric, time evolution, and Bayesian analysis.
 In Sec.\ref{app_results}, we show our application and results and provide further discussion in Sec.~\ref{discussion}.
 Our conclusions can be found in Sec.~\ref{conclusions}.
+We use units in which $G=c=1$.